henatan99/Restaurant-page/README.md

 # Restaurant-page
 This project is building a restaurant page web app to put into work modularized JS code and webpack.
 ## Description
 This project is building a static restaurant website with home, menu and contact pages.
-The project employs webpack and ES6 module concept to organize and compile the dependancies and modules into a distrinution package.
+The project employs webpack and ES6 module concepts to organize and compile the dependencies and modules into a distribution package.
 The project has two directories namely 'src' and 'dist' other than the root directory.

 ### src